Snow closing information

-- Social media via our Facebook page and our Twitter feed.
+- Social media via Twitter.

-- By phone: The University's emergency information phone line is updated around the clock as conditions warrant.
+- Phone: The University's emergency information phone line is updated as conditions warrant.
 The number is 330-972-SNOW (7669) or 330-972-6238 (TDD/Voice).

 University colleges/departments are encouraged to establish a method for communicating the closing decision to department personnel.